Frank-ZhangXin/npod_webapp/src/component/Support/SupportParapraph/P2_SignUp.txt

 4. Enter your First and Last name
 5. Enter your institution
 6. Indicate if you have an approved nPOD project
-7. Read and click "Agree" in ["NPOD USER AGREEMENT"](https://portal.jdrfnpod.org/useragreement)
+7. Read and click "Agree" in ["NPOD USER AGREEMENT\*"](https://portal.jdrfnpod.org/useragreement)

+\*Sign up can only be completed after you agree to the nPOD User agreement.
+You can always access a copy of the agreement [here](https://portal.jdrfnpod.org/useragreement)

 ![](/assets/suppportPage/p1/support_p1_1.png)